DNA Sizing and Barcoding

 Our comprehensive cell line characterization services, along with our cell banking capabilities, provide you with a single-source solution for all of your cell line needs.

 - For CO1/Cyt B Sizing, genomic DNA is isolated from the cells being tested and amplified using a set of species specific primers.

 - Species identification and detection of cross contamination can be made based upon the presence/absence of PCR amplification by given sets of primers and the size of the PCR amplicon.
-Cell lines of cow, mouse, dog, rat, monkey, hamster, cat, human and pig origin can be tested using CO1/Cyt B Sizing.
+Cell lines of cow, sheep, goat, horse, mouse, dog, rat, Rhesus monkey, Vervet monkey, rabbit, hamster, cat, human and pig origin can be tested using CO1/Cyt B Sizing.

 - Identification of cell lines derived from a wider variety of animal and insect species can be made by CO1 DNA Barcoding.
 The comparison between the determined CO1 sequence of tested cell lines and the confirmed species specific sequences deposited in the Consortium for the Barcode of Life database allows for unambiguous genetic identification.

 - The Sizing and Barcoding Methods are based on a more robust technology than that of the isoenzyme assay and can therefore provide more accurate speciation.
 They can also be easily implemented in a quality control environment.

 - The PCR amplification and DNA sequencing techniques used for the Sizing and Barcoding Methods decrease dependency on a single supplier for test kits and reagents.